availabs/avail-map-conflation-platform/documentation/conflation_pipeline_explanation/README.md

 ### Improving completeness and connectivity of matches

-Junctions rank high in transportation network analysis, but rank poorly in input map cartography.
+Junctions rank high in transportation network analysis importance, but rank low in input map cartography.
 Currently, cartography errors near junctions result in conflation map gaps.
 A closer look at the HMM visualization above helps explain why.